 DIOS often occurs with a change in diet, not taking enough pancreatic enzymes or salt, illness, exacerbation and/or dehydration in hot weather.
 This causes contents of the bowel to become thicker and stickier, leading to a blockage.

-If you were born with a meconium ileus or have had previous episodes of DIOS, then you are at an increased risk.
+People born with a meconium ileus or have had previous episodes of DIOS are at an increased risk.

 Treatment